Blinorot/ASR/README.md

 # ASR

 This is a repository for ASR homework of HSE DLA Course.
-Project includes Normalized-LSTM and DeepSpeechV2-like models written in PyTorch and trained\evaluated on [LibriSpeech](https://www.openslr.org/12) and Russian Partition of [Common Voice 11.0](https://commonvoice.mozilla.org/en/datasets).
+Project includes Normalized-BiLSTM and DeepSpeechV2-like models written in PyTorch and trained\evaluated on [LibriSpeech](https://www.openslr.org/12) and Russian Partition of [Common Voice 11.0](https://commonvoice.mozilla.org/en/datasets).

 ## Getting Started